srvk/how2-dataset/README.md

 You can download a pre-packaged version of all the necessary files by filling in a [form](https://docs.google.com/forms/d/e/1FAIpQLSfW2i8UnjuoH2KKSU0BvcKRbhnk_vL3HcNlM0QLsJGb_UEDVQ/viewform?usp=pp_url).

-To receive the Portuguese translations, please also fill in this form and request the "translation package".
+To receive the Portuguese translations, please fill in this form and request the "translation package".

 The aforementioned form will ask for the following informations: